zzy1993/mission_impossible/README.md

 There are two objectives to this assignment:

-To familiarize yourself with the details of a MLFQ scheduler.
+To familiarize with the details of a MLFQ scheduler.
 To show how process behavior (i.e., how long a process uses the CPU before performing I/O or sleeping) interacts with the scheduler by creating an interesting timeline graph.
 Overview

-In this project, you'll be implementing a simplified multi-level feedback queue (MLFQ) scheduler in xv6.
+In this project, we'll be implementing a simplified multi-level feedback queue (MLFQ) scheduler in xv6.

 The basic idea is simple.
 Build an MLFQ scheduler with four priority queues; the top queue (numbered 0) has the highest priority and the bottom queue (numbered 3) has the lowest priority.
 When a process uses up its time-slice, it should be downgraded to the next (lower) priority level.
 The time-slices for higher priorities will be shorter than lower priorities.